DylanTao/UCSD_DSC80/README.md

 # DSC80
-Some course projects that can be shared online, feel free to use as reference.
+Some course projects that can be shared online, feel free to use as reference (permission given by professor).

 ## Project 3: US Power Outage Study